flonatel/libdontdie/README.md

   that are not specified are used from the system.

 ## Compile and Install
-Download the tarbal from the release or checkout from git.
+Download the tarball from the release or checkout from git.
 Only make and some up to data C compiler is needed.

 Run: